BetterWayElectronics/ps4-nor-validator/README.md

 ##### 3 - Patch Corrupt CoreOS (SU-30631-3 Error) #####

 Basically an automated version of what Andrew Paul suggests (https://youtu.be/35DFGCim_WY).
 It will scan the CoreOS and patch the corrupt sections within about 1 second.
+If you have this error but my program tells you that there is no corruption, you need to replace the actual NOR IC itself and reflash it.

 ##### 4 - Enable/Disable/Toggle UART, IDU, Boot Parameter, Memory Budget or Slow HDD Mode #####